How to Follow Living Sensical Content

 It’s a little difficult to find where we interact on “social media”.
 Since I’ve been telling people for years that social media is a waste of good writing and publishing time.

-Unlikely, though, I found out that we do use a tiny handful of “social media” (besides this blog.)
+Unlikely, though, I found out that we do curate to a tiny handful of “social media” (besides this blog.)
 And it was worth laying this out for people as a menu bar option.

 Why Social Media Isn’t Worth Your Time